fwilleke80/Pulse/docs/MONITOR_TUTORIAL.md

 # Choosing a monitor setup

-A Pulse monitor is not just a timer.
+A Pulse monitor is not just a timer, it's meant to monitor your responsiveness.
 Its check-in interval, reminder window, recipients, wording, and optional safety contacts determine what happens if you stop responding.

 The examples below are starting points, not guarantees.
 Email can be delayed, filtered, or unavailable.
 Pulse is not an emergency service and should not replace emergency services, professional welfare checks, medical response plans, or legal procedures when those are appropriate.